Reading & Translating Course in Tibetan

 Description

-Reading & Translating in Tibetan
+Reading & Translating Course in Tibetan

-A 10-Week Course by Zoom starting Thursday, September 14, 2023
+A 5-Week Extension Course by Zoom starting Thursday, April 9, 2026.

-Required Texts:
+Required Texts

 Student Goal: to study 30 minutes of Tibetan per day.

-Time: 4:00-5:45 pm US Pacific Time
+Time: 4:00-5:45 pm US Pacific Time.

-Duration: 10 Weeks
+Duration: 5 Weeks

 Hosted on: Zoom